 Besides the opportunity to browse the (many) halls at your own leisure, the museum also offers a variety of daily tours and programs, including staff-guided tours (offered in English and several other languages) as well as longer, more specialized behind-the-scenes options.

-Located in the heart of the downtown Loop district next to Millenium Park, a wander around the Art Institute is easily combined with other sightseeing adventures in the city; so put it at the top of your list for things to do during your next visit to Chi-Town.
+Located in the heart of the downtown Loop district next to Millenium Park, a wander around the Art Institute is easily combined with other sightseeing adventures in the city; so put it at the top of your list for things to do in Downtown Chicago.

 2 – DuSable Museum of African American History